ostafen/smart/AlgorithmMeasurements.md

 }
 ```
 However, this will fail to count the first branch.
 If i <= 0 right at the start, then no branches will be counted as the loop body will not execute.
 More generally, each loop has at least one branch (regardless of whether the loop body executes), and then will have another branch for each time the body of the loop executes.
-To count loop branches accurately, you must *also* count the first branch that governs if the loop body will execute at all.
+To count loop branches accurately, you must count the first branch before the loop starts.

 ```C
 _stats.num_branches++; // count the first test of the loop